kortina/notes/_posts/2020-06-03-both-flesh-and-not.md

 ---
 layout: post
-title: "Both Flesh and Not"
+title: "Wallace // Both Flesh and Not"
 date: "2020-06-03"
 ---